GalacticLiaison/Elf-Destiny/_docs/changelog/Beta_v1.6.4.md

 ========= Thanks Generalissimo ==============
 Adds in the Lormelis Bloodline Dynasty and Trait from the Atlantis mod!
 Made changes to history, culture, and titles to reflect the newly added start date and dynasties.
+The Familial Familiarity tradition should properly unlock inter-family marriage
 ============================================

 Updated Korean translation (Thanks ZZondi!)